As a native New Englander who grew up using sarcasm quite frequently, I got used to hearing the phrase:

 Google Fonts is an open source service that allows anyone to quickly add their favorite fonts to web pages and applications by following an easy three-step process:

 1. Choose a font

 At the time of this writing, there are 708 font families you can browse on Google Fonts.
-A “family” is a group of fonts that vary slightly in their from the original they came from.
+A “family” is a group of fonts that vary slightly in their style from the original they came from.

 For example, Arial is a commonly used basic font.
 But there’s also Arial Black, Arial Rounded MT Bold, Arial Narrow, Arial Unicode MS, and several other iterations that I’m sure my Microsoft Word software doesn’t even have.
 So while there are 708 font families, there are far more than 708 fonts.

-If you know the of the font or family you’re looking for, Google provides a search bar that you can use to quickly find it.
+If you know the name of the font or family you’re looking for, Google provides a search bar that you can use to quickly find it.